 IMPORTANT: All of the O2 sensor tests should be done with a completely cold engine to avoid the risk of getting severely burned by the O2 sensor!
 Be careful and take all necessary safety precaution!

 OK, this is what you'll need to do:

 Locate the upstream oxygen sensor and disconnect it from its electrical connector.

 Locate the wire that connects to terminal number 1 of the engine wiring harness oxygen sensor connector.

-This is usually a dark green with orange stripe (DK GRN/ORG) wire.
+- This is usually a Dark Green w/ Orange stripe wire.

-With the red multimeter test lead, probe the wire that connects to terminal number 1 of the O2 harness connector (see illustration above).
+- With the red multimeter test lead, probe the wire that connects to terminal number 1 of the O2 harness connector (see illustration in the image viewer).